/user/kayd @ devops :~$ cat sed-for-log-analysis.md

 2024-10-22 14:02:25 ERROR request_id=gh78 payment gateway 502

-For incident triage, I usually want a count of distinct errors per minute.
+For incident triage, a count of distinct errors per minute is often what you want.
 Sed pairs with cut and uniq to do this without awk:

 sed -n '/ERROR/{/heartbeat/!p;}' app.log \